richelbilderbeek/globulation2/README.md

 There are two options:

- * Using `scons`: this is the build system the Globulation 2 developers using
+ * Using `scons`: this is the build system the Globulation 2 developers use
  * Using `qmake`: my personal favorite build system

 ### How to build the actual Globulation2 code using `scons`?